Abel Tasman National Park day walks

 Pitt Head, Anchorage

 From Anchorage Bay you can walk to the Pitt Head viewpoint, just above the bay.
 The walk to the viewpoint is about 25 minutes one way, but you can also make a 1.5 hour loop of it.
-The trail is well paved, not too difficult and the views from Pitts Head are simply stunning.
+The trail is well paved, not too difficult and the views from Pitt Head are simply stunning.
 You can combine this walk with the Anchorage – Marahau walk if you decide to do the hike this way and you’re not in a hurry.

 Pitt Head in Abel Tasman National Park